idild13/circle-marketing-analytics-sql-pipelines/README.md

 │  └─ 📄 README.md
 └─ 📄 README.md
 ```
 Each challenge folder contains the **exact SQL** used in `sql-queries/` and a short local README with run notes.
-This top-level README summarizes objectives and artifacts across the suite.
+This top-level README summarizes objectives and artifacts across the pipeline.

 ---